Resetting Your Living Space Post-Treatment

 Changing Where You Are to Maintain Who You’ve Become

 After creating a recovery plan, you will hopefully have been able to determine how your environment will affect your recovery.
-If going home means returning to a place you shared with a partner who is still actively using substances, you may consider ending the relationship and staying somewhere else.
+If returning home means living with an addict spouse, it can complicate your recovery process.
+Partners who continue to use substances may inadvertently trigger relapse or create an environment that makes maintaining sobriety more challenging.
+In such cases, you may consider temporarily staying with a member of your support network or seeking alternative living arrangements.
 You can’t help those who don’t want to help themselves, especially when you are new to recovery.
 Similarly, if your home is in a place with heavy drug activity, you might want to consider an alternative.
 Even if it means temporarily staying with a member of your support network until you can find a place, it will be worth it.

 Making a big move like this and potentially ending a relationship is no easy task.
 Tough decisions like these make all the difference in maintaining your sobriety.
 If you have recently left a treatment facility and are struggling to re-enter your living space or having difficulty making tough decisions about your recovery, reach out to us at The Ohana to seek extra help today.